As you donate, our farmer will turn green!

 Sustain the Sustainability

 But the old aphorism for farm work applies to budgets too: Many hands make light loads.
-If 120 people give $8 a month to the farm, we will cover 40% of our annual budget.
+If 120 people give $8 a month to the farm, we will cover approximately 40% of our annual budget.
 Over the next 30 days, we will be showing you how much of a difference just $8 a month can make in our mission to provide our Firstfruits to those of us experiencing food insecurity in San Luis Obispo county.

 When you see how much $8 a month can do for your friends & neighbors, just imagine how much farther $16 a month can go toward increasing their access to delicious, nutritious, high quality produce!